chocolateboy/Getopt-Module/README.md

 #### CodeRef

-The coderef is passed 3 parameters:
+The coderef is passed 3 arguments:

 ##### name